Music

 Paddy was an influential broadcaster and presented such pioneering programmes as The Long Note on RTE Radio1 and the Pure Drop, He was the first Traditional Music officer of the Arts Council and held a number of senior editorial positions in RTE until 2012.

-Paddy is excited to be performing in the company of Noel Hill at Hammersmith Irish Centre.
+Paddy is excited to be performing in the company of Noel Hill at The Irish Cultural Centre.
 He and Noel have a long association going back to the seventies and share a huge interest and curiosity the music of players such s Micho Russell Dennis Murphy and Tony McMahon.

 About Noel Hill